doudejans/spotico.py/README.md

 ## Backups

-When starting, spotico.py will automatically back up all tracks in your source list to a file in your current directory called `.backup-<username>`.
+When starting, spotico.py will automatically back up all tracks in your source list to a file in your current directory called `.backup`.
 In case you need to restore this backup, simply run:

 ```shell script